 #5: Master your manicure skills

 Even if you are the most sloppy nail painter, you would be able to make your nails look good if you follow my easy nail coloring tip.
-Next time you apply nail polish, do not try to be too careful and not to color skin around the nail.
+Next time you apply nail polish, do not try to be too careful and not to color the skin around the nail.
 Instead, apply your nail polish as slatternly as you wish and wait until your nails are dry (I prefer to use hair dryer).
 Then wash your hands in warm water: the excess nail polish around the nail plate will easily come off on its own.
 This little trick will allow you to fix all nail painting imperfections without touching any nail polish remover.

 - 10 Minute Manicure by Emily Schuman, Cupcakes and Cashmere